 As a foundation, you want to financially align with organizations that share your ethics and have a passion for helping people.
 Moreover, you don’t want a major donation to boomerang into bad publicity.
 When it comes to healthcare, you should want to support hospitals and nursing homes that truly excel at patient safety.
 Disclosure and apology is state-of-the art for healthcare, and disclosure is becoming a patient safety and resolution dispute requirement for hospitals and nursing homes.

-Make Sorry Works! part of your assessment process for healthcare systems seeking financial support
+Make Sorry Works! part of your due diligence for healthcare systems seeking financial support

 Sorry Works! has been the nation’s leading advocacy and training organization for disclosure and apology for the last 13 years.
 Sorry Works! is literally the brand name of the disclosure movement, and we have trained more clinicians in every conceivable way than any other organization.
 Most importantly, we are an independent 501c3 non-profit organization…we are not officially affiliated with any healthcare system or university.
 We’re honest umpires with an educated eye.
 We can tell you which hospitals and nursing homes are doing disclosure well, and which organizations have room for improvement – and how they can improve.

 Using Sorry Works! to review hospitals and nursing homes seeking grants will not only give you peace of mind with your donations, it will also spur more healthcare organizations to formally implement disclosure programs.
 This is a win-win for everyone, especially patients and families!